vlang/v/vlib/x/vweb/assets/README.md

 	am assets.AssetManager
 }
 ```
-Let's say we have the following directory structure:
+Let's say we have the following folder structure:
 ```
 assets/
 ├── css/